 Mental health professionals interested in practice opportunities with Northwest Psychological Resources

-You may find further information here: COMMUNITYHISTORY OF NWPRCONTACT US
+You may find further information here: COMMUNITY | HISTORY OF NWPR | CONTACT US

 Our Business Model

-The NWPR business model caters to clinicians seeking strong levels of administrative support.
+The NWPR business model caters to clinicians seeking robust administrative support.
 Some clinicians prefer the "Do It Yourself" model of practice, using answering machines and doing their own scheduling, billing, and accounting.
-We understand and respect this model.
+We

-NWPR was founded to service clinicians who wish to be able to come to their office, see clients for fees consistent with their level of professional training, and return home without being burdened with the practical aspects of office administration, billing, receiving, depositing, accounting, scheduling, reception, insurance verification, and accounts receivables.
+understand and respect this model.
+NWPR was founded to serve clinicians who wish to come to their in-person or virtual office and see clients for fees consistent with their level of professional training without being burdened by the practical aspects of office administration, billing, receiving, depositing, accounting, scheduling, reception, insurance verification, and accounts receivable.

-Our business model assumes that your revenue potential is diminished whenever you engage in activities that take away your ability to provide professional services and when these activities could be assigned to support staff at a considerably lower hourly cost.
+Our business model assumes that your revenue potential is diminished whenever you engage in activities that take away your ability to provide professional services, and when these activities could be assigned to support staff at a considerably lower hourly cost.
 When you are not seeing clients at your normal fee, you are leaving revenue on the table.

-The complexities of electronic billing, managing health insurance policies, and accounts receivable requires specific business training and experience most clinicians rarely receive in training.
-Fortunately, NWPR administration team members are experts in these issues.
-As much as possible, NWPR attempts to provide a “turn-key” practice experience for clinicians allowing you to come to your office, provide your best quality services, and go home knowing your income and accounts will be expertly managed.
+members are experts in these issues.
+As much as possible, NWPR attempts to provide a “turn-key” practice experience for clinicians, allowing you to provide your best quality services while knowing your income stream and client accounts will be expertly managed.

 Partnership Structure